Skip to content

 • reference: concrete reference under the cursor when one already exists

-• feature: current parser completion feature, always present for the active completion alternative
+• feature: the active completion path (parser::ExpectPath), always present for the active completion alternative

 CompletionValue

-CompletionValue is the generic payload produced by hooks before it is turned into an LSP item.
+CompletionValue is the generic payload hooks produce before it becomes an LSP item:

 • label: visible label, and default inserted text